bnb-chain/bnb-chain.github.io/docs/wallet/metamask.md

+---
+sidebar_label: Metamask
+hide_table_of_contents: false
+---
 # Use MetaMask For BNB Smart Chain

 !!!
 Tip
-    If you encounter any network configuration issues in MetaMask, please make sure you ahve the latest version running.
+    If you encounter any network configuration issues in MetaMask, please make sure you have the latest version running.

 ## What is it?